-A company that has achieved SOC 2 type II certification has proven its system is designed to keep its clients’ sensitive data secure
+SOC 2 Type II companies have systems and policies designed to keep its clients’ sensitive data secure.

-For starters, SOC is a system of service organization controls.
-SOC stands for “system and organization controls,” and the controls are a series of standards designed to help measure how well a given service organization conducts and regulates its information.
+For starters, SOC stands for “system and organization controls.”
+Those controls are a series of standards designed to help measure how well a service organization conducts and regulates its information.
 The purpose of SOC standards is to provide confidence and peace of mind for organizations when they engage third-party vendors.

 What is SOC Certification?